-...makes skin Sittle and dry, causing Sittle sking, blemishes, ar Boloating the skin; esp cally in the face and stop ch regions.
+...makes skin Sittle and dry, causing Coking, blemishes, ar Bloating the skin; esp Cally in the face and sto Coking College

-...harms ever v organ in the bod sticohol damages the antire digestive system.
-It can cause so and of the liver and eventually lead to liver disease.
-Alcohol an cause your brain chemistry to change, causing memory loss and succen mood swings.
+...harms every organ in the body is cohol damages to entire digestive system.
+It can cause scrong of the liver and eventually lead to liver disease.
+Alcohol or cause your brain chemistry to rhange, causing memory loss and sucon mood swings.

-...is packed with empty corres.
-Alcoholic beverages are very low calories and can cause weight games and increase the risk of diabetes, even if taken in moderation!
+...is packed with empty to thes.
+Alcoholic beverages are very to the second sec